equalitie/ouinet/README.md

 This will create a throwaway container with a shell at the `/var/opt/ouinet` directory in the data volume.

-If the *injector or client crashes* for some reason, you may have to remove its PID file manually for it to start again.
-Just use the shell container to remove `injector/pid` or `client/pid`.

 If you want to *transfer an existing repository* to `/var/opt/ouinet`, you first need to move away or remove the existing one using the shell container: